Here you can find more information about violists from the Greater Philadelphia and Delaware region!

 Maria Rusu, president of PhilaDELphia Viola Society

-Miss Rusu received a Bachelor of Music in Viola Performance from Bowling Green State University, College of Musical Arts in Bowling Green, Ohio where she studied with Professor Matthew Daline-McBride.
-She has played in orchestras around Ohio and Michigan as principal violist and section violist, some of them being Lima Symphony Orchestra, Michigan Philharmonic, Perrysburg Symphony Orchestra.
-Maria also had the opportunity to be a mentor for the Detroit Symphony Civic Orchestra.
+Miss Rusu received a Bachelor of Music in Viola Performance from Bowling Green State University, College of Musical Arts in Bowling Green, Ohio in 2015 where she studied with Professor Matthew Daline -McBride.
+She has played in orchestras around Ohio and Michigan as principal violist and section viola, some of them being Lima Symphony Orchestra, Michigan Philharmonic, Adrian Symphony and Perrysburg Symphony Orchestra.
+Maria also had the opportunity to be a mentor for the Detroit Symphony Civic Orchestra during her senior year of college.

-Miss Rusu had the honor to play in master classes for Ivo-Jan van Der Werff, Nokuthula Ngwenyama, Sheila Browne, Roberto Diaz, Daniel Strba, Michael Larco, Anne Lanzilotti, and Christopher Luther.
+Miss Rusu had the honor to play in master classes for Ivo-Jan van Der Werff, Nokuthula Ngwenyama, Sheila Browne, Roberto Diaz, Karen Ritscher, Paul Laraia, Daniel Strba, Michael Larco, Anne Lanzilotti, and Christopher Luther.

 In July of 2016 at the California Summer Music festival at Sonoma State University, Maria was selected to play in a masterclass for Ivo-Jan van Der Werff where she performed the third movement of Hindemith's Viola Sonata op.
 11 no. 4.